🌎Currency: Sol (PEN)

 Obviously travelling by air is the main way of transportation within the country, Peru has no official airline as during the decades a number or airlines have failed to secure funding and remain competitive.
 However Lan Peru, now forming part of LATAM group is a major player in the country and flies to both international and domestic destinations.
 Other airlines in Peru operating domestic routes mainly are Peruvian Airlines, LCPeru and Star Peru.

-Within the country there is the option to travel by bus, however this option is not so recommended if you are travelling International.
-Journey's are several days long, poor road infrastructure and often pickpockets operate on busses making it not a secure mode of travelling.Domestic trips by bus are more popular if you are travelling not more than 12 hours or overnight.
-Specially to Cuzco or along the coast of Peru trips are more popular.
+Within the country there is the option to travel by bus, with cheap and comfortable busses used with semi-bed or full bed seats for most connections to major cities.
+However this option is not so recommended if you are travelling International.
+Journey's can be several days long, poor road infrastructure and often pickpockets operate on busses making it not a secure mode of travelling ,specially at night.
+The trip by bus to Cuzco or along the coast of Peru are the more popular routes and the safest.

-TIP: Travelling by taxi is often the best option when arriving to any airport, as there is a complete lack of public transportation.
+TIP: Travelling by taxi or Uber is often the best option when arriving to any airport, as there is limited public transport from the airports to the city centres. (except Lima).
 Be aware that for tourists, taxi drivers will increase the prices dramatically so always agree a price before going.
 On average a trip from/to the airport should not cost more than 50 soles, ($15) to/from city centre in Lima.

 Peru's climate is very variable depending where you are.
 At the coast it's very mild whilst in the inland it can be very hot or cold depending on the season.
 The summer is from December to February where it is often warm and humid.
 Temperatures on average are 25C.
-However it can be very cloudy and in the capital it can rain often.The best time to visit Peru is April to October.
+However it can be very cloudy and in the capital it can rain often.The best time to visit Peru is April to October for more mild temperatures.

 Also Peru is popular for beer, typically light lagers include Cuzqueña from Cusco and Arequipeña from Arequipa.